 ‘Vivid details, visceral prose and strong willful women’ – Angie Cruz, author of Dominicana

-1866, Cuba: María Isabel is the only woman employed at a cigar factory, where each day the workers find strength in daily readings of Victor Hugo.
-But these are dangerous political times, and as María begins to see marriage and motherhood as her only options, the sounds of war are approaching.
+1866, Cuba: María Isabel is the only woman employed at a cigar factory.
+These are dangerous political times, and as María begins to see marriage and motherhood as her only options, the sounds of war are approaching.

 1959, Cuba: Dolores watches her husband make for the mountains in answer to Fidel Castro’s call to arms.
 What Dolores knows, though, is that to survive, she must win her own war, and commit an act of violence that threatens to destroy her daughter Carmen’s world.

 2016, Miami: Carmen, still wrestling with the trauma of displacement, is shocked when her daughter Jeanette announces her plans to travel to Cuba to see her grandmother Dolores.
 In the walls of her crumbling home lies a secret, one that will link Jeanette to her past, and to this fearless line of women.

 Of Women and Salt is a haunting story about the choices of mothers and the tenacity of women who choose to tell their truth despite those who wish to silence them.

 'A multi-generational story that, at its heart, is a tribute to imperfect mother-daughter relationships and the enduring strength of women' – Stylist

 ‘Extraordinary . . . stunning’ – Elizabeth Macneal, author of The Doll Factory